 Each summer the CCI holds two summer camps centering on themes related to arts and culture for middle school students.
 Past year's themes have included "1968" and "Art World Tour" which are explored through art, photography, animation, and creative writing.

-We are excited to learn about Art Deco, Erte, Georgia O'Keeffe and other art from the 1920s and create art in those styles, as well as to discover new things from 100 years later.
-We are planning field trips, an Art Heist mystery, games and more!
+We traveled back in time to the 1920s where we learned about Art Deco, Erte, Georgia O'Keeffe and other art.
+We also created art in those styles, as well as discovered new things 100 years later.
+We went on field trips, an Art Heist mystery, played games and more!

 Summer 2019: ART WORLD TOUR!

 Last camp, we traveled the world, complete with tourist maps and passports!
 We did self-portraits a la Di Cavalcanti from Brazil, and we made mini-sculptures akin to the Kawaii Culture from Japan.
 We painted glass, did sculpture, played games and ate food from around the world.
 We're back now, but ready to hit the road again next summer!